PrefectHQ/prefect/docs/ui/automations.md

 # Automations <span class="badge cloud"></span> <span class="badge beta"></span>

 Automations are currently in beta and under active development, with new features being added weekly.
-Reach out to [support@prefect.io](mailto:support@prefect.io) if you’re interested in getting early access.

 Automations in Prefect Cloud allow for increased flexibility and control of your data stack by allowing you to configure [triggers](#triggers) and [actions](#actions).
 Using triggers and actions you can automatically kick off flow runs, pause deployments, or send custom notifications (coming soon!) in response to real-time monitoring events.